 This picture of Chenzou shows a sunlit cat and clear in a visually clean space.
 There is a gentle reminder that cats love to play from the cat toy in the shadows and I was particularly happy to get the whiskers in focus.
 The picture tells a sweet story, this is a cat it can play or it can contemplate – his choice.

 Thank you to Neko Ngeru Cat Adoption Cafe for the opportunity to take pictures of the wonderful cats.
 They have a lively FB page you need to visit.

-One of the most popular black and white photography techniques is to look for shapes that might not be immediately recognisable or take time to figure out.
+One of the most popular black and white photography techniques you can use is simple shapes.
+These might not be immediately recognisable or take time for your viewer to figure out.

 You can look out for:

 - Negative space

 - Lines across or down

 This photograph is not abstract but it has strong horizontal lines and it may take you a moment to spot the figure at his desk.

 Apart from shape and texture, the one thing a beginner needs to experience and use is light.
 Light sculpts a subject into shape and can have a dramatic impact on your work.